 Community Development Block Grant (CDBG) funds are provided by the U.S. Department of Housing and Urban Development (HUD) in order to improve local communities by providing decent housing, improved infrastructure, public facilities and services, and improved economic opportunities.
 Federal law requires that these housing and community development grant funds primarily benefit low- and moderate-income persons; funds may also be used for activities that help prevent or eliminate slums or blight or for projects that meet urgent community needs.

-All applications are reviewed by City staff to determine eligibility, completeness, and to assess risk.
-After each application is reviewed by City staff, the application will be reviewed and ranked by a review panel.
-Applications will be rated using a numerical scoring process (see link below) that considers the project’s overall benefit to the community, agency experience and cost reasonableness.
+All applications are reviewed by City staff to determine eligibility, completeness, and assess risk.
+After each application is reviewed by City staff, the application will be reviewed and ranked by an external review panel.
+Applications will be rated using a numerical scoring process that considers the project’s overall benefit to the community, agency experience, and cost reasonableness.

 Non-profit and public agencies are invited to apply, provided the proposed improvements will be open to the general public and will primarily benefit low-income communities.

 There is no limit to the number of applications that an agency may submit, but each project should be submitted as its own application.
 Applications selected for funding may receive less than the requested amount, depending on the number of applications received and the available funding.
 By applying, funding is not guaranteed to any agency or project.